 Depending on the location and size of your breast tumor, surgery will likely be recommended to remove it.
-This can be accomplished by only removing the tumor itself, or by removing the entire breast.
+This can be accomplished by only removing the tumor itself (termed breast conservation, or lumpectomy), or by removing the entire breast (mastectomy).
 Treatments after surgery can vary depending on the surgery you decide is best for you.
 Reconstruction also varies depending on the type of surgery you decide to pursue.
 To learn more about reconstruction after lumpectomy, please click here.
 To learn more about reconstruction after mastectomy, please click here.

 Your breast surgeon will likely also obtain a lymph node biopsy at the time of surgery.
 Sentinal node biopsies allow the breast surgeon to take only a few lymph nodes that are most indicative of the extent of involvement.
 Information about lymph node involvement can then be used to direct further treatment.
 Lymph biopsies are usually performed through a small separate incision in the armpit.